 What are the three possible outcomes and next steps of stress tests?

-- Abnormal: An abnormal, or positive, stress test leads to next steps specific to the patient’s needs and the complexity of their results.
-Chaudhari said, “Medications such as baby aspirin is usually recommended to help reduce the risk of heart attack.
-We also assess the underlying risk factors like high cholesterol, high blood pressure or diabetes that could benefit from medications.
+• Abnormal: An abnormal, or positive, stress test leads to next steps specific to the patient’s needs and the complexity of their results.
+A cardiologist may recommend medications, such as baby aspirin, to help reduce the risk of heart attack.
+Underlying risk factors like high cholesterol, high blood pressure or diabetes are assessed.
 After optimization of medical treatment, further evaluation can be done with cardiac catheterization and angiography to assess for potential blockages in the arteries of the heart.
-This is discussed with the patient and the family in detail prior to proceeding with an invasive procedure.”
+This is discussed with the patient and the family in detail prior to proceeding.

 Take small and sustainable steps to a better you